Google to Samsung Galaxy Nexus owners: No KitKat for you

 - Automobile Dealers Stare At Loss In Crores In Wake Of GST Rollout

-HTC America President Jason Mackenzie said that Android 4.4 would be available for all HTC One phones in North America, including carrier variants, in 90 days or less.
-An HTC spokesperson confirmed the same information to CNET UK and added that a KitKat update would follow for HTC One Max and HTC One Mini.
+HTC America President Jason Mackenzie said Android 4.4 would be available for all HTC One phones in North America, including carrier variants, in 90 days or less.
+An HTC spokesperson confirmed the same information to CNET UK and added that a KitKat update would follow for the HTC One Max and HTC One Mini.

 Motorola device owners can go directly to the company’s support Website to see if their phone or tablet is due to receive Android 4.4.